wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [17]

-8 Lo! the lords and the princes of the Kingdom of Britain, in the fulness of their pride and power, have trampled upon the altar of Liberty, and violated the sanctuary thereof :
+8 Lo ! the lords and the princes of the Kingdom of Britain, in the fulness of their pride and power, have trampled upon the altar of Liberty, and violated the sanctuary thereof :

 9 Inasmuch as they hearkened not unto the voice of moderation, when the voice of the people of Columbia was, Peace ! peace !